Lubrum/Data_Analysis-Technical-Drawing/README.md

 all_data_II$componente.curricular[all_data_II$componente.curricular == "BA010803-DESENHO TECNICO II"] <- "DESENHO TECNICO II"
 ```

-Finally, we separate the year and semester information from the column "ano.periodo".
-We also change the column name "nota" to "MEDIA_FINAL" (just to keep the independent variable standart).
+Finally, I separated the year and semester information from the column "ano.periodo".
+I also changed the column name "nota" to "MEDIA_FINAL" (just to keep the independent variable standart).

 ```R
 all_data_II$ano <- as.numeric(substr(all_data_II$ano.periodo, 1, 4))